 I’ll end this Thinkific review where I started: this is a platform I highly recommend.
 Hopefully it is clear by now that it offers a full range of the most essential features to support your average edupreneur in selling online courses.

 I think it is also important to repeat as I wrap up that Thinkific is a company with a lot of momentum.
 This is definitely not a trivial point: the market for online course platforms like Thinkific is currently crowded and noisy.
 You can be certain that a lot of the platforms that are here today will be gone tomorrow.
-(See my post on this – https://www.learningrevolution.net/which-online-course-platforms-will-survive/) I feel confident that Thinkific will be around, and the company is clearly growing and continually investing to improve its platform.
+(See my post on this – Which online course platforms will survive) I feel confident that Thinkific will be around, and the company is clearly growing and continually investing to improve its platform.

 Does all of this mean that Thinkific is the only platform you should consider?